babelfish-for-postgresql/babelfish_project_website/_usage/handling-tsql.md

 ```

-### Calling non-MS SQL functions
+### Calling non-Microsoft SQL Server functions

-In real life, Babelfish users will use T-SQL functions and utilize MS SQL
+In real life, Babelfish users will use T-SQL functions and utilize Microsoft SQL Server
 compatible functions (which is the whole idea of Babelfish in the first place).
 However, it can happen that an end user wants to call PostgreSQL code which does
-not exist in MS SQL.
+not exist in Microsoft SQL Server.

 The important point is that it is possible.
 Here is an example: